Probate Q&A Series

 Understanding the Personal Representative’s Role

 After someone dies, the court appoints a personal representative to manage the estate.
-This person holds legal title to estate assets.
+This person has authority to possess, control, and manage estate assets as provided by law.
 Only the personal representative can act on behalf of the estate.
-That authority extends to evicting tenants from estate property.
+That authority may extend to evicting tenants from estate property.
 See N.C.
 Gen. Stat. § 28A-25-1.

 Obtaining Court Approval to Possess Estate Property